Montmorency

 Employment performance in Montmorency ranks among the strongest 15% of areas evaluated nationally

-Montmorency has an educated workforce with professional services well-represented.
-Its unemployment rate was 1.9% in the past year, with estimated employment growth of 0.6%.
+Montmorency has a highly educated workforce with strong professional services representation.
+Its unemployment rate was 1.9% in the past year, with an estimated employment growth of 0.7%.
+As of September 2025, 5,327 residents were employed, with an unemployment rate of 2.8%, below Greater Melbourne's rate of 4.7%.

 Frequently Asked Questions - Employment